Marga von Etzdorf: Career

-When she was 19 year old, von Etzdorf received a pilot's license, the second woman after Thea Rasche to do so after the First World War.
+When she was 19 years old, von Etzdorf received a pilot's license, the second woman after Thea Rasche to do so after the First World War.
 On 19 February 1928, she became the first woman to fly for an airline.
 Since the Deutsche Verkehrsfliegerschule did not accept women at the time, she was mostly self-taught, although she received support from Melitta Schiller, who worked as an engineer at the Deutsche Versuchsanstalt für Luftfahrt.
 She began flying a commercial Junkers F.13, nicknamed Kiek in die Welt, Berliner for "look in the world," for Lufthansa, then DLH.
 She flew on the Berlin-Breslau and Berlin-Stuttgart-Basel routes.

-In 1930, with support from her grandparents, von Etzdorf brought herself a Junkers A 50ce, "Junior," which she painted bright yellow.
+In 1930, with support from her grandparents, von Etzdorf bought herself a Junkers A 50ce, "Junior," which she painted bright yellow.
 She flew her first long-distance flight with it, to Istanbul.
-Soon afterward, she attempted to fly to the Canary Islands, but her plane suffered severe damage due to a severe storm above Italy.
+Soon afterwards, she attempted to fly to the Canary Islands, but her plane suffered severe damage due to a severe storm above Italy.
 It had to be sent by train to the Junkers factory, to be repaired.
-18 August 1931 she began her record-breaking flight to Tokyo.
-After 12 days, on 29 August 1932, she landed at Haneda Airport, where she was received warmly.
+On 18 August 1931 she began her record-breaking flight to Tokyo.
+After 11 days, on 29 August 1931, she landed at Haneda Airport, where she was received warmly.
 The construction of the airport, costing approximately half-a-million dollars at the time, had recently finished, and von Etzdorf was the first foreigner to enter Japan by that port.
 Her flight back was not as successful, due to a severe loss in altitude that left the aircraft damaged beyond repair and the pilot severely injured after taking off from a stopover in Bangkok.
 She made the most of her time in what is now Thailand, being the first person to send reports of the Siamese Revolution to Europe.
 She returned to Berlin on 18 July 1932.